DataONEorg/Education/_lessons/lessons/08_citation/index.md

 .full-width[* Work with journal publishers and data repositories to archive data during the publication process
  * Allows information about how to access your data set to be published with your article
    * Note: Data repositories typically offer to embargo archived data for a pre-determined time period after publication
- * Allows article citation/DOI to be included with archived data set
+ * Allows article citation/DOI to be included with archived data set]

+ ---

+## Best Practices to Support Data Citation, continued

-* Encourage other data authors to cite data and to make their own data available for reuse:
+.full-width[* Encourage other data authors to cite data and to make their own data available for reuse:
  * Provide full citation information for data whenever you publish work that makes use of another author’s data
  * Archive your own data in a repository that supports data discovery and reuse
  * Update your archived data sets when newer versions are available]